[first published February 16, 2016]

 |Henri de Lubac|

 What we call Catholic Sociobiology is an attempt to show how the culmination of the natural world is a sacramental incorporation of the human race as a species in the interpersonal life of the Trinity.
+The human species functioning as a single organism has a key similarity to all eusocial species--sexual differentiation and parthenogenesis are deeply significant.
 This drama of love is played out amidst the ruins of an entropic expanding universe.
 There was a missing element in both Chardin and de Lubac, who focused their thinking on the final culminating unity of redemption in Christ.
 That union must be contrasted with the expulsion of Satan, his angels, and the damned.
 The moral fate of the damned is parallel to the physical fact that most of the universe is violent, disintegrating into space, and hostile to life.
 This was not widely appreciated in the time of Chardin.
 There was a theory of the universe that it was oscillating and its expansion would soon cease and a reconvergence would draw all of matter back into "a great crunch".
 It turns out that most of the matter in the universe is expanding outwards and it is not coming back!
 There is however a selected place of complex convergence.
 That is one way to describe that "thin strip of life"-- a 10 mile shell of the earth's surface and inner atmosphere known as the biosphere.
 This set aside or "elect" spatial sanctuary is where the ultimate Eucharistic convergence will occur.
 The liturgy does not make all things sacred but performs a separating function before communion.
 So too the universe.
 There is a radical distinction between the hierarchical ecology of life and the deadly cold and vacuum filling the galaxies.
 A tiny amount of matter is being drawn into the Body of Christ.
 The rest of the material Universe ( 99% of which are the two simplest elements- hydrogen and helium) is being separated out.
 The Eucharist is not "performed on the world" but on the set aside elements which reconstitute the human species for our special vocation.
 This distinction of the Household of Life from the inanimate convulsions of matter in space does not refute the Chardin-de Lubac project.
 This refinement rescues them from Origen and the Greek cosmic return of apocatastasis.
 The convergence toward the Omega point of Christ in the context of a contrasting entropic dissolution makes the cosmic, anthropological, and Eucharistic insights of these two great churchmen even more remarkable.